memgraph/docs/cypher-manual/clauses/set.md

 +---------------------+
 ```

-Multiple labels can be also set.
+Multiple labels can be also set:

 ```cypher
 MATCH (c { name: 'Germany' })